guanzhi/GmSSL/README.md

  - OTP (One-Time Password) based on SM3/SM4 (GM/T 0021-2012)
  - Encoding: Base58

-OpenSSL algorithms such as ECDSA, RSA, AES, SHA-1 are all remained in GmSSL.
+OpenSSL algorithms such as ECDSA, RSA, AES, SHA-1 are all still available in GmSSL.

 ## GM/T Protocols

-The GM/T standards cover 2 protocls:
+The GM/T standards cover 2 protocols:

  - SSL VPN Protocol  (GM/T 0024-2014)
  - IPSec VPN Protocol (GM/T 0022-2014)

-The GM/T 0024-2014 SSL VPN protocol is different from IETF TLS from the follows aspects:
+The GM/T 0024-2014 SSL VPN protocol is different from IETF TLS in the follows aspects:

- - Current version of TLS is 1.2 (0x0303) while GM/T SSL version is 1.1 (0x0101)
+ - Current version of TLS is 1.2 (0x0303) while GM/T SSL version is 1.1 (0x0101).
  - The handshake protocol of GM/T SSL is diffenet from TLS handshake.
  - There is an optional different record protocol in GM/T SSL designed for VPN applications.
  - GM/T SSL has 12 ciphersuites, some of these ciphers do not provide forward secrecy.